markallisongit/blog/content/posts/loving-hugo/index.md

 Even though I'm late to the party, having not blogged for a while (see my older posts [here](https://sabin.io/blog/author/Mark%20Allison)), I came across a bug in Hugo today.
 To get a little bit more performance from my site I decided to use the `--minify` option in the `hugo` command for the `production` build on netlify's build server in `netlify.toml` as you can see [here](https://github.com/markallisongit/blog/blob/f21a89b727b2d2f84d0dc54ea0724d61e3adf9f8/netlify.toml#L3).

-My navbar didn't have icons in it before, and I thought it would looks nicer with some icons added.
+My navbar didn't have icons in it before, and I thought it would look nicer with some icons added.
 On my local server it looked fine:

 {{< figure class="img-fluid" src="navbar-local-build.png" caption="local" >}}